spookylukey/django-views-the-right-way/docs/_sources/detail-view.rst.txt

 This kind of behaviour is called “convention over configuration”.
-It's popular in Ruby on Rails, much less so in Python and Django, partly due to the fact that it's pretty much directly against the “Zen of Python” maxim “Explicit is better than implicit”.
+It's popular in Ruby on Rails, much less so in Python and Django, partly due to the fact that it's pretty much directly against the `Zen of Python
+<https://www.python.org/dev/peps/pep-0020/>`_ maxim “Explicit is better than
+implicit”.

 But it does appear in some parts of Django, and the `docs for DetailView
 <https://docs.djangoproject.com/en/stable/ref/class-based-views/generic-display/#detailview>`_